vwkd/code-system/src/languages/rust/data type/struct.md

 - beware: methods can always mutate fields, independent if struct variable is mutable ❗️
 - can use owned to return new type, and prevent old to be used afterwards
 - can use associate function for custom constructor, by convention called `new`, can e.g. set default values, do calculations, etc.
+- can use `Self` as alias for type, doesn't need to rename when renamed type